NaNoPreptober: Week 1

 To write a novel!

-So I caution you to choose something that fits your needs over your wants.
+So choose something that fits your needs over your wants.
 Trust me, you don't need all the bells and whistles.
 Too much, and it's just another noisy distraction.

 My advice is: use the simplest solution that fits your needs.

 4. Read in Your Genre If you haven't already, start reading in your genre now.
 Go online and search for the most popular books in your genre.
 See if any appeal, and start reading!
 The best way to get a sense of a genre is to read in it.

 If you're already pretty well versed in your novel's genre, I recommend re-reading an old favorite, something that gets you fired up and excited about the genre.

 Note when you feel excited and when you're turning the page.

 Try to see how the author accomplished that.

 Unpacking other authors' techniques is a next-level writing skill that takes time to develop, but being aware is step one!